rkaruvath/rkaruvath.github.io/WorkSamples/WritingSample.md

 <div style="text-align: right">
 <a href="https://rkaruvath.github.io/WorkSamples/index.html">Go to Home page</a>
 </div>

+ # Writing sample
+ This page contains writing sample.

-# Configuring Agentic chat for BMC Helix ITSM
+## Configuring Agentic chat for BMC Helix ITSM

 As an administrator, configure Agentic Chat in BMC Helix ITSM to provide service desk agents with a conversational, AI-driven search experience.
 Agentic Chat uses the advanced AI capabilities of BMC HelixGPT to augment the Full Text Search (FTS)-based global search with a chat-based search.